rahul-ve/gnaf_container/README.md

 ## GNAF - Geocoded National Address File Database

-Below information provides instructions on how to build the GNAF database in a Docker container.
+Below information provides instructions on how to build the GNAF database in a Docker container making use of the provided scripts that are packaged along with the GNAF data.
+Data is loaded via the PostgreSQL COPY command.
 Tested on Windows10/WSL2 and Ubuntu.

 ###  Prerequisites